The Best Ways To Lower Your Bounce Rate [CRO]

 It’s far easier to please the people who are on your site than frantically look out for other visitors.

-That’s why I introduce to you the 7 simplest ways to lower your bounce rate and get more conversions.
+That’s why I introduce to you the best ways to lower your bounce rate and get more conversions.

 Who Arrives at Your Site?